 “So far, most stochastic computing proposals involving novel spintronic devices are to use spintronic devices as random generators but still use conventional logic gates as the computation part,” says Wang.
 “We pursued implementing the random generation and computation functions in one single MTJ cell.”

-Minnesota’s demonstration of a single magnetic tunnel junction stochastic computing unit is one in a wave of recent research looking to utilize the inherent random activity of nanoscale devices to compute in new ways.
-Engineers at Purdue University and the University of California at Berkeley proposed to use a thermally unstable magnetic tunnel junction combined with a transistor to form what they called a p-bit, which has the odd ability to allow logic circuits to run both forward and backward.
+The University of Minnesota’s demonstration of a single magnetic tunnel junction stochastic computing unit is one in a wave of recent research looking to utilize the inherent random activity of nanoscale devices to compute in new ways.
+Engineers at Purdue University and the University of California, Berkeley, proposed using a thermally unstable magnetic tunnel junction combined with a transistor to form what they called a p-bit, which has the odd ability to allow logic circuits to run both forward and backward.
 Scientists in Osaka used the tunable randomness in the connections among carbon nanotubes to enhance sensing and believe it could aid computing as well.
 And researchers at Hewlett-Packard Laboratories demonstrated that a particular type of memristor demonstrates a kind of controlled chaotic behavior.
-When they simulated a network of these so-called analog compute engines, the chaos helped speed the solution of a travelling salesman problem.
+When they simulated a network of these so-called analog compute engines, the chaos helped speed the solution of a traveling salesman problem.